 At the League of Education Voters, we base our work on the following values:

-We are focused first and foremost on meeting the needs of all students.
+We are focused first and foremost on meeting the needs of every student.

 We believe in an equitable public education system and acknowledge that students have different levels of assets and needs.
 All students should get what they need to be successful.
 Some will need more resources.